timm/ezr/docs/tutorial.md

 the miles per hour.
 But that would take too long.
 So instead, in part two, we will employ active learning to look at everything unlabelled, then pick the least number of potentially most informative things to label next.
-As we shall these, this will alllow us to exlore 10,000s of examples with just a few dozen labels.
+As we shall these, this will allow us to explore 10,000s of examples with just a few dozen labels.